Libchavy: Administrative division

+Etymology

+The initial name of the village was in singular – Libchava (in Old Czech written as Ľubchava).
+The name was derived from the Czech adjective libý (ľubý), meaning 'nice', 'pleasant', and the suffix -ava used for watercourses.
+The names Dolní Libchavy and Horní Libchavy mean 'lower Libchavy' and 'upper Libchavy'.
+When the village was founded, it was called Německá Libchava (Německé Libchavy; 'German Libchavy') to distinguish it from the nearby village of České Libchavy ('Bohemian Libchavy').

 Geography

 Libchavy is located about 2 km north of Ústí nad Orlicí and 42 km east of Pardubice.
 It lies in the Svitavy Uplands.
 The highest point is at 526 m above sea level.
 The elongated built-up area is located in the valley of the stream Libchavský potok.

 History

-The first written mention of Libchavy is from 1227, when it was a forested area called Nalubhave.
-During the colonization between 1265 and 1285, the village was founded and was called Německé Libchavy ("German Libchavy") to distinguish it from the nearby village of České Libchavy ("Bohemian Libchavy").
-Německé Libchavy was later divided to three villages: Dolní Libchavy, Horní Libchavy and Prostřední Libchavy.
+The first written mention of the Libchavy area is from 1227, when there was a forested area called Na Lubhave.
+The first written mention of the Libchavy village is from 1360.
+The village was founded during the colonisation between 1265 and 1285.
+It was initially called Německé Libchavy was later divided into three villages: Dolní Libchavy, Horní Libchavy and Prostřední Libchavy.
 Prostřední Libchavy was later absorbed by Horní Libchavy.
 In 1976, Dolní Libchavy and Horní Libchavy were merged into one municipality.

 Until 1945, Libchavy was predominantly a German-speaking municipality, but most of the inhabitants could also speak Czech and a specific German dialect arose here.
 After World War II, most of the German population was expelled and the municipality was partly resettled by Czechs.